jnozzi/cocoadev.com/markdown/CocoaNeedsGarbageCollection.md

 What causes the deallocation of an object?
 Is it when the retain count drops to zero *and* the garbage collector decides it is a dead object?

 *
 No. Another point I missed, thanks.
 The GC set S is NOT searched during the concurrent mark phase.
 This is the point where retain|release counting ends and gc starts.
-What S is for is to hold on to the object in the same way General/NSAutoreleasePool hold on to them.
+What S is for is to hold on to the object in the same way NSAutoreleasePool hold on to them.
 Only this time, the object can only be released when nothing point to it.
 So what happens in the sweep phase is the sweeper goes through S and looks for dead objects (objects with a mark bit different fromt the current live marker.
 When it finds one, this is what it does:

 *sets the retain count of that object to the highest number it can